 With climate planning, we will work to:

-Climate change isn't just a distant threat—it's already affecting our community in tangible ways, from more frequent and severe heatwaves to disruptions in our natural landscapes and ecosystems.
+Climate hazards are not a distant threat – they are already affecting our community in tangible ways, from more frequent and severe heatwaves to disruptions in our natural landscapes and ecosystems.
 By integrating climate resilience and greenhouse gas reduction strategies into our Comprehensive Plan, we're taking proactive steps to safeguard our city's well-being and ensure a thriving, sustainable future for all residents.

 WA Department of Commerce has published the Final Guidance for Climate Planning that outlines the requirements in greater detail.
 Visit the Commerce's Climate Program website for more information.